 In closing, I want to emphasize the importance of the role of parliamentarians.
 You represent the people.
 You are entrusted by the people with a great responsibility.
-If parliamentarians of the world join transform the current reality of our world, creating a world of joy, harmony and lasting peace.
+If parliamentarians of the world join together in harmony and cooperation for the sake of peace, we can transform the current reality of our world, creating a world of joy, harmony and lasting peace.
 With this in mind I encourage you, on this day, to form the International Association of Parliamentarians for Peace, centered on the principle of living for the sake of others, and centered on God, our Heavenly Parent.
 You are the representatives of the 7 billion people of the world.
 If you join together in this way, there is nothing we cannot accomplish.